andrewcbuensalida/node-mongodb-todo/README.md

 no such thing as 'any' for restart policy so changed it to always dont even need to specify port in docker-compose nodeservice. actually you shouldnt if scaling via deploy replicas. cant have restart policy in swarm mode.

+trying this certbot with nginx docker container https://pentacent.medium.com/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71